Levitation (film)

-Levitation is a 1997 film directed and produced by Scott D. Goldstein.
+Levitation is a 1997 American drama film directed and produced by Scott D. Goldstein.
 The motion picture stars Sarah Paulson, Ernie Hudson, and Benjamin Heflin.

 Plot

 Sarah Paulson portrays Acey Rawlin, a teenage girl who gets pregnant after spending the night with a man she just met.
 Acey's only friend, a fisherman named Bob, may be imaginary.
 And when Acey tells her mother Anna about her problems, Anna chooses this moment to tell Acey that she's adopted, which causes her to search out her birth mother.